topkecleon/telegram-bot-bash/README.txt

 `send_message "mykeyboardstartshere ..."` was changed.
 Keybords are now defined in JSON Array notation e.g. "[ \"yes\" , \"no\" ]".
-This has the advantage that you can create any type of keyboard supported by Telegram. *This is an incompatible change for keyboards used in older bashbot versions.*
+This has the advantage that you can create any type of keyboard supported by Telegram.
+The old format is supported for backward compatibility, but may fail for strange corner cases.

 _Example Keyboards_:

 * OLD format: 'yes' 'no' (two strings)
 * NEW format: '[ "yes" , "no" ]' (string containing an array)
-* new keybord layouts, no possible with old format:
+* new keybord layouts, not possible with old format:
 ** Yes No in two rows: '[ "yes" ] , [ "no" ]'
 ** numpad style keyboard: '[ "1" , "2" , "3" ] , [ "4" , "5" , "6" ] , [
 "7" , "8" , "9" ] , [ "0" ]'